COVID-19 (CORONAVIRUS) UPDATE

 The Australian Government is monitoring the spread of COVID-19 (Coronavirus) and restrictions are currently in place regarding travel and public gatherings.

-Each state or territory has its own entry requirements and travel restrictions for residents and travellers from NSW.
-Please visit Tourism Australia’s Travel Status Map for the latest travel advice and information.
+Conditions are changing, and each state or territory has its own entry requirements and travel restrictions for residents and travellers from NSW.
+Read more about travelling to and from NSW here.

-NSW residents and visitors from other Australian states can move throughout NSW for a holiday and work but must continue to follow the health advice regarding physical distancing, hygiene and public gatherings.
+NSW residents and visitors from other Australian states can move throughout NSW (including Lord Howe Island) for a holiday and work but must continue to follow the health advice including that regarding limiting movement in particular areas, physical distancing, hygiene and public gatherings.

 Holidaymakers should call their planned accommodation venues, attractions and tourism operators to ensure they will be open and confirm bookings before travelling.